adamsiwiec/glaze/README.md

 Glaze is available for Windows, macOS, and Linux.

-For the latest build (unstable):

-1. Check out the [dist](https://github.com/adamsiwiec/glaze/tree/master/dist) directory and find your system's installer.
-2. Then just click on it and download and run it to your computer.

-For the latest release (stable):

 1. Go to the [releases](https://github.com/adamsiwiec/glaze/releases) and find your system's installer there.
-2. Then just click on it and download and run it to your computer.
+2. Then just click on it, download, and run it to your computer.

 ## Want to hack on Glaze?